oklas/react-app-alias/README.md

 To make all things worked, aliases must be declared in `jsconfig.json` or `tsconfig.json`.
 However it must beclared in separated extends file (see section `Workaround for "aliased imports are not supported"` below)

+The result is function which modify wepack config

 * **configPaths()**